SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 ![Single operation details](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-single-operation-details.png)

-To filter the list of single operations by state, click one of the state buttons at the top.
+To filter the list of single operations by state, click one of the state buttons in the top menu bar.
 Click **All** to clear the filter.

 Click **Realtime** at the right of the top menu bar to see operations coming in from the devices in realtime.
+Click **Reload** to update the list once manually.

 >**Info:** Single operations are listed in descending time order.
 Operations are executed strictly according to this order.

 #### To view bulk operations

-Click the **Bulk Operations** tab.
+See the list of bulk operations in the **Bulk operations** tab.

 ![Bulk operations list](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operations-list.png)